Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / Updating List of Trusted Root Certificates in Windows
+Windows OS Hub / Windows 11 / How to Update Trusted Root Certificates in Windows: Automatic and Manual Methods Explained

-All Windows versions have a built-in feature for automatically updating root certificates from the Microsoft websites.
-MSFT, as part of the Microsoft Trusted Root Certificate Program, maintains and publishes a list of trusted certificates for clients and Windows devices in its online repository.
-If the verified certificate in its certification chain refers to the root CA that participates in this program, the system will automatically download this root certificate from the Windows Update servers and add it to the trusted ones.
+By default, all Windows operating systems automatically update root certificates from the Microsoft website.
+As part of the Microsoft Trusted Root Certificate Program, the company maintains and publishes root certificates for Windows clients and devices in its online repository.
+If a verified certificate in its certification chain refers to the root CA participating in this program, the system automatically downloads this root certificate from Windows Update servers and installs it in the trusted store

-Windows updates a trusted root certificate list (CTL) once a week.
+The list of root certificates (also known as certificate trust list, or CTL) is updated automatically by Windows once a week.
 If Windows doesn’t have direct access to the Windows Update, the system won’t be able to update the root certificates.
-So a user may have some troubles when browsing websites (which SSL certificates are signed by an untrusted CA – see the article about the “Chrome SSL error: This site can’t provide a secure connection”), or with installing/running signed scripts and apps.
+In this case, users may encounter issues browsing websites (with SSL certificates signed by untrusted CAs, see the article about the “Chrome SSL error: This site can’t provide a secure connection“), or with installing/running signed scripts and apps.

 Contents: